 Fighting For Victims Of Legal Malpractice

-Transactional and legal malpractice can also occur when an attorney fails to include key provisions in transaction documents or overlooks key transactional points which should have been considered before the transaction was closed.
-Transactional malpractice can even occur when an attorney fails to advise his or her client properly about the tax implications of the transaction.
+A lawyer can be liable for transactional and legal malpractice when the lawyer fails to include key provisions in transaction documents, or overlooks key transactional points which should have been considered before the transaction was closed.
+Transactional malpractice can also occur when an attorney fails to advise the client about tax implications of the transaction.

-It takes an experienced legal malpractice lawyer to recognize when legal malpractice has occurred in a transactional setting.
+It takes an experienced legal malpractice lawyer to recognize legal malpractice in a transactional setting.
 These types of malpractice cases are difficult to prove and require the assistance of an attorney with experience handling transactional malpractice as well as knowledge of how California law handles the subject.

 Contact Orange County Transactional Malpractice Law Firm Klein & Wilson

-To reach attorneys experienced handling legal malpractice matters, e-mail Klein & Wilson, in Newport Beach, today or call 949-631-3300 or 877-857-0073.
-If a lawyer's advice in a particular transaction caused a financial loss or other damage, consult the skilled lawyers of Klein & Wilson.
+If a lawyer’s advice in a transaction caused a financial loss or other damage, consult the skilled lawyers of Klein & Wilson.